 In those roles David and Mr. Mather worked closely in the editing of numerous research reports to ensure the reports met the publication style and quality standards established by the office.
 Their numerous interactions in crafting final publications, led to personal understandings and respect between David and Mr. Mather.

-The level of professionalism Mr. Mather brought to this task is a blessing to the reader in the greater uniformity achieved.
+The level of professionalism Mr. Mather brought to this task is greatfully acknowledged as adding greater uniformity.

 So, was their working together on this project meant to be, or was it just another happenstance?